Postgraduate Modules

 Theological Languages Requirement

-• Candidates admitted into the above programmes in the Faculty of Theology shall be required to sit a qualifying examination in at least two of the following: Hebrew, Greek, or Latin.
+• Candidates admitted into the DD, PhD, STL programmes in the Faculty of Theology shall be required to sit a qualifying examination in at least two of the following: Hebrew, Greek, or Latin.
+Syllabi for these examinations are provided below.

 The language(s) requirement is a qualifying requirement, and does not form part of the final assessment.